 Integrated Urban Air Toxics Strategy Documents

 EPA has a docket containing information relating to the development of the final Integrated Urban Air Toxics Strategy.
-Contact the Docket Office to obtain copies of any docketed material -- you will need to refer to Docket No. A-97-44.You may need Adobe Reader to view files on this page.
+Contact the Docket Office to obtain copies of any docketed material -- you will need to refer to Docket No. A-97-44.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Fact Sheet: Integrated Urban Air Toxics Strategy - July 6, 1999 (PDF)(6 pp, 33 K)